meet wild things!

 “For huge numbers of children in the UK, spending time in the natural world is a privilege they do not have.
 One of my main aims at WT's is to fight against this lack of access, and enable as many children as we can to experience the benefits of being out in the woods and develop a sense of connection with it.
 I have been lucky enough to spend over 20 years working with different groups, deepening my understanding of the positive impact that being in the natural world has on children and young people.”

-A member of Wild Things since 1999, Kath has a background in play and youth work.
-She has coordinated various inner city play schemes, including a play scheme for Refugee and asylum seeker families in Nottingham.
+Kath has a background in play and youth work.
+She has coordinated various inner city play schemes, including a play scheme for Refugee and asylum seeker families in Nottingham, and has joined the Wild Things Ecological Education Collective, the Wild Things charity forefunner, in 2000.

 Kath has a BTEC in Advanced Forest School Leadership and is a qualified Forest School First Aider.
 She holds a BA (Hons) in Applied Social Science.